tokawa-ms/live-video-analytics/utilities/video-analysis/yolov3-onnx/readme.md

 ### /score

-To get a list of detected objected using the following command
+To get a list of detected objects using the following command

 ```bash
    curl -X POST http://127.0.0.1/score -H "Content-Type: image/jpeg" --data-binary @<image_file_in_jpeg>